peter88213/yw2nw/docs/usage.md

 -  Body text after a 1st or 2nd level heading in *novelWriter* is converted into a auto-named scene in *yWriter*.
 -  When generating a *novelWriter* project, *yw2nw* puts each each scene in its own file.
 -  Root folders other than **Novel**, **Characters**, **Locations**, and **Items** in *novelWriter* are lost when converting to *yWriter*.
--  Chapters and Scenes marked as "Unused" or "To do list" in *yWriter* are not exported to *novelWriter*.
 -  Items in *novelWriter*'s "Outtakes" folder are not exported to *yWriter*.
 -  The "Trash" folders are ignored when converting to both directions.